 How many times have you hit a poor connection spot or moved out of range of a reliable Wi-Fi connection?
 Dropping your connection is inconvenient, but Speedify makes sure your always connected (when you want to be) even if it means using another available secure connection.

-Speedify supports the most commonly used desktop and mobile platforms, which include Windows, Mac, iOS, and Android.
+Speedify supports the most commonly used desktop and mobile platforms, which include Windows, Mac, iPhone, and Android.
 You can download Speedify from the official website or from iTunes or Google Play depending on your platform (here are the currently available platforms):

 - Windows (7 and up)